jerome-liwanag/javascript-prep-0823-code-solutions/prep-html-script-tag/prep-html-script-tag-quiz-notes.md

   <script>

 - How do you use a script tag to write JavaScript directly in the HTML document?
+  Place the <script> tag in the <head> or <body> of the HTML document and write JavaScript code directly within the script tag or reference an external JavaScript file.

 - How do you use a script tag to load an external JavaScript file?
+  Refer to the external JavaScript file using the src attribute in a <script> tag.

 ## Notes